8 Ways to Communicate With Your Child Without Yelling

 Lexi Walters Wright

-Shouting “Stop screaming at me!” when you’re arguing with your child might confuse him and make things worse.
-Instead, try this: The louder he gets, the softer the tone you use to respond.
-That demonstrates that raising your voice isn’t the way to solve problems.
+Shouting “Stop screaming at me!” when you’re arguing is unlikely to make anyone feel more calm.
+Model the kind of discussion skills you want your child to learn.
+Try this: The louder your child gets, the softer the tone you use to respond.
+This demonstrates that raising your voice isn’t the way to solve problems.
 And it can make you both feel calmer.
 If your child has trouble with social cues like

 “What if you got 20 minutes of iPad time before homework?”

 “Could we try to… ” or “Would you be willing to give this a shot for a week and then see if it’s working?”